jasonbayton/11ty/_src/blog/2011/07/the-wn-r48-windows-on-the-cr-48.md

 (Click to enlarge)

 And that, everyone, is a successful Windows 7 installation onto a Cr-48, also now known as “Wn-R48” because it’s so completely awesome.
 There are some aspects I’m working on, such as enabling the mobile internet card.
-As I use my streak for Wifi tethering, I’ve not yet looked into the card in all honesty.
+As I use my streak for Wi-Fi tethering, I’ve not yet looked into the card in all honesty.
 There are threads about this on [ChromeOS lounge](https://www.chromeoslounge.com/cr-48-chrome-notebook/807-cr48-gobi2000-use-other-oses.html "ChromeOS lounge") so I will be getting to it at some point.

 Additionally, if you currently open “Computer” you’ll notice you have under 4GB of storage remaining.
 I strongly recommend using a large(ish) SD card for storage where possible.
 I’ve even moved my User Data folder for Chrome to the SD \[broken\] as it takes up so much space.